pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 ##### Add vanilla rails views

-While it's not encouraged, it is possible to add vanilla rails views to your Loomio instance.
+While it's not encouraged, it is possible to add vanilla rails views to your Diehard_Fund instance.
-(We do this for things like the about page, or the terms of service page on loomio.org)
+(We do this for things like the about page, or the terms of service page on diehard_fund.org)

 In order to add a page to your app, use `plugin.use_page`, passing it a view and a controller action.